veloper/pgmcp/README.md

 ## Overview

-PGMCP connects the `pgkeen` Docker image (with many AI/ML extensions pre-installed) to a mesh-based FastMCP backed server, bridging AI Agents with Apache AGE, low-level PostgreSQL administration, asynchronous crawling, knowledge base ingestion/curation, and more.
+PGMCP connects the `pgkeen` Docker image (with many AI/ML extensions pre-installed) to a mesh-based FastMCP-backed server.
+It bridges AI Agents with Apache AGE, low-level PostgreSQL administration, asynchronous crawling, knowledge base ingestion/curation, and more.

 ## Servers

 ### PgMCP Server (`server.py`)

-This is the main FastMCP server acting as the main server for all of the sub-servers below.
-It provides a unified interface for managing the various components of the PGMCP ecosystem and it kept focused on its routing and composition role.
-All of the sub-server below are 'mount'ed to this server.
+This is the main FastMCP server, acting as the central hub for all sub-servers listed below.
+It provides a unified interface for managing the various components of the PGMCP ecosystem and remains focused on its routing and composition role.
+All of the sub-servers below are mounted to this server.

-Each of the sub-servers henceforth fit under the umbrella of supporting `pgkeen` Postgresql -- leveraging its extensive collection of install extensions.
+Each sub-server is under the umbrella of supporting `pgkeen` PostgreSQL, leveraging its extensive collection of installable extensions.

 > [!NOTE]
-> In the future these sub-servers may be spun off into their own FastMCP server projects.
+> In the future, these sub-servers may be spun off into their own FastMCP server projects.

 ### Apache AGE Server (`server_age.py`)

 These tools provide an interface for AI Agents to manage multiple graphs in Apache AGE.
-It exposes tools for creating, updating, administering, and visualizing graphs.
+They expose tools for creating, updating, administering, and visualizing graphs.

 | Tool Name               | Purpose/Description                                                                 | Arguments                                                                                   |
 |-------------------------|-------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|